|

 young adult you are considering.
 The handler you plan to use for your new puppy would be a

-| Is the breeder willing to offer you guidance
+good person to make such an evaluation. | | | Is the breeder willing to offer you guidance

 and spend time and effort showing you the ropes after youve made your